Census Dots

 Black

-Of the 475 places in South Carolina, Sandy Springs is the 261st most populous.
+Sandy Springs is ranked the 258th most populous place in South Carolina, out of 475 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Sandy Springs was ranked the 261st most populous place in the 2020 Census.

 Sandy Springs's White Population